-Cecelia AdjeiI help global brands move from visibility to participation in culture through cultural strategy, brand partnerships, and talent, across Africa and international markets.
+Cecelia AdjeiI help global brands move from visibility to participation in culture through strategy, partnerships and talent.

 About Cecelia